 1. Promotes Hair Health

-Rosemary oil, when applied to the scalp, can help stimulate hair growth.
+You may have noticed that several store-bought shampoos contain rosemary.
+There is a good reason for that!
+Rosemary oil benefits the hair in numerous ways.
+For example, when applied to the scalp, can help stimulate hair growth.
 Furthermore, many claim it can slow graying.
 It can also treat dandruff and dry scalp.
 Francesc Casadó Galcerá found that a mixture of hops, rosemary, and swertia produced the following results: (1)

 - A 22.4% increase in new hair growth